From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

 The dashboard is designed both for users’ and tutors’ convenience.
-It helps to track the students’ progress and view the number of lessons taken.
-The dashboard enables tutors to view booked lessons, withdraw funds they have earned and access video lessons.
+It helps track the student’s progress and view the number of lessons taken.
+The dashboard enables tutors to view booked lessons, withdraw funds they have earned, and access video lessons.

 9) Feedback and Rating